-There are no course dates for 2016 or 2017 currently scheduled for Denver, Colorado.
+There are no course dates for 2018 currently scheduled for Denver, Colorado.

 Hilton Garden Inn Denver – Cherry Creek